NeurosnapInc/neurosnap/README.md

 **Description:**

-Generate conformers for an input molecule.Performs the following actions in order:1.
-Generate conformers using ETKDG method2.
-Minimize energy of all conformers and remove those below a dynamic threshold3.
-Align & create RMSD matrix of all conformers4.
-Clusters using Butina method to remove structurally redundant conformers5.
+Generate conformers for an input molecule.
+Performs the following actions in order: 1.
+Generate conformers using ETKDG method 2.
+Minimize energy of all conformers and remove those below a dynamic threshold 3.
+Align & create RMSD matrix of all conformers 4.
+Clusters using Butina method to remove structurally redundant conformers 5.
 Return most energetically favorable conformers in each cluster

 **Parameters:**